DearCrazyLeaf/CS2-DecoyXrayScanner/README.md

 - Per‑pulse sound (leave empty to disable)
 - Custom enemy & ally colors
 - Localization (English + Simplified Chinese)
+- Dual permission layers: one for commands, one for who can trigger scans by throwing decoys

 ## How It Works
 1. Listens for `weapon_decoy` fire event.